tasdikrahman/tasdikrahman.me/_posts/2017-05-25-Learnings-from-analyzing-my-compromised-server-linode-Google-Summer-of-Code-oVirt-2017.md

 - obfuscate the port `sshd` uses

-change it to something not common as the default `22` would be known by you as well as the perpetrator.
-As someone rightfully said, security lies in obscurity.
+change it to something not common as the default `22` would be known by you as well as the perpetrator. ~As someone rightfully said, security lies in obscurity.~

+But thinking that security through obscurity is makes you fail safe.
+Think again.

+Security through obscurity would be burying your money under a tree.
+The only thing that makes it safe is no one knows it’s there.
+Real security is putting it behind a lock or combination, say in a safe.

 - Use your public key to ssh into the machine instead of password login as suggested.